-The Clerk will endeavour to convene a Complaints Appeal Panel hearing as soon as possible to consider 10 the matter, normally no later than 20 working days after his/her receipt of the appeal, dependent upon the availability of Complaints Appeal Panel members.
+The Clerk will endeavour to convene a Complaints Appeal Panel hearing as soon as possible to consider the matter, normally no later than 20 working days after his/her receipt of the appeal, dependent upon the availability of Complaints Appeal Panel members.
 Where it is not reasonably practicable for the hearing to be convened within 20 working days after receipt of the appeal, the complainants' will be notified of the likely timescale for the hearing to take place which must be reasonable in all the circumstances.

-The Complaints Appeal Panel will normally consist of three people; two who have not previously been involved in the complaint, and one person independent of the management and running of the school.
-The process used for selecting an independent person will conform to any relevant guidance issued by the Department for Education (DfE).
+The Complaints Appeal Panel will normally consist of three people who have not previously been involved in the complaint.